-While you’re taking a prescription antibiotic, it’s important to keep your gut flora healthy and active.
+While you’re taking a prescription antibiotic, it’s important to support your gut flora to keep it happy and active.
 An easy and effective way to do so is to consume a hearty dose of probiotic foods during your antibiotic regimen.
 Here are a few simple tips for making and consuming probiotics.
 These are especially suited for times when you just feel yucky.

 For more ideas on how to healthify your homestead, be sure to check out The Homestead Kitchen chapter of our book, The Do It Yourself Homestead.
 If you’d like to see a sample from that section, feel free to email me at Tessa@homesteadlady.com.
 With over 400 pages of homesteading how-to’s, DIY tips, goals and resources, you’re bound to find something in The Do It Yourself Homestead that will be helpful to you.
 Click here to learn more about the book or click on the picture below:

 It’s rare you’ll find me taking a prescription antibiotic anymore, though I used to get them prescribed to me all the time when I was a kid.
 In fact, over-prescription of antibiotics is an issue that has been linked to the emergence of antibiotic resistant bacteria that no longer respond to conventional antibiotic treatments.
 To learn more about that you can click here to go to the Center for Disease Control.
 Similarly, the use of antibiotics in meat animals has caused concerns about antibiotic-tainted foods.
 To read more on that, click here.